pclk/anki.go/README.md

 ```

 ## Frequent problems
-- Database is locked
+- Database is NA/locked!
-> Close your anki.
+> Close your Anki